Tanzu-Partner-SE/tap-gitops-educates-workshop/workshop/content/exercises/01-workshop-prereq.md

 ## Tanzu Application Platform GitOps Workshop

-Welcome!
+Test!!Welcome!
 In this hands-on workshop, participants will learn GitOps benefits and best practices.
 They will bring their own Kubernetes cluster and perform a fresh deployment of TAP using the GitOps installer.
 They will experiment with incrementally adding new features, in-place upgrades, and uninstall-restore.
 We will discuss how to preconfigure working environments for pilots, so that customers are spending time getting value from TAP, not learning the install process.

 ### Prerequisites